 What are your current research interests and/or what is a project you are currently working on?

 I focus my research on balancing the gut microbiome and modulating the immune responses in this cancer population.
-I have been previously awarded the American Cancer Society award to conduct in vitro experiments showing the efficacy and safety of bacteriophages against MDROs.
+I have received an American Cancer Society grant to conduct in vitro experiments showing the efficacy and safety of bacteriophages against MDROs.
 I am also extending this research to animal models to validate my hypotheses.
-Currently, my research goals are to (1) investigate further the role of endogenous bacteriophages, specifically in the gut, in balancing the bacterial population (bacteriome) in cancer patients and (2) open a bacteriophage bank at the University of Florida where well-characterized and ready-to-use bacteriophages targeting MDROs will be available to all interested faculty members.
+Currently, my research goals are to (1) investigate further the role of endogenous bacteriophages, specifically in the gut, in balancing the bacterial population (bacteriome) in cancer patients; and (2) open a bacteriophage bank at the University of Florida where well-characterized and ready-to-use bacteriophages targeting MDROs will be available to all interested faculty members.

 What excites you about your work?

 Being a microbiologist by training, I am always amazed as to how complicated a microscopic entity is and how fast a bacterium or virus can adapt to its environment and mutate rapidly.
 Specifically, the most exciting entity for me is the bacteriophage, a nanometer-sized virus that can be found anywhere.
 Bacteriophages are the most abundant entity on earth and can easily adapt to their bacterial host and eradicate it in a few minutes.
 I love being part of the community studying these microscopic forms in cancer patients.
 We are only starting to understand their role in the human body, and I believe that the main source of health and disease are the bacterial and the bacteriophage populations in our body (microbiome).
 I have faith that one day, we, as scientists, can uncover their secrets, prevent disease progression and learn how to maintain a healthy microbiome.

 What do you like to do outside of work?

 I enjoy spending time with my husband and our 2-year-old daughter.
 In my spare time, I love to cook, bake and play the piano.